 Study and performance of chamber music for bowed string instruments in a group such as string quartet or for string ensembles including a keyboard instrument.
-Instructor approval required.
-Not offered every year.
 May be repeated, no limit.
+Prerequisites: instructor approval.

 MUP 171 - APPLIED PIANO

 Private lessons provide individual instruction in techniques of performance for voice, guitar, keyboard and all standard string, woodwind, brass and percussion instruments.
 Instructor's permission and additional fee required.
 Contact the department chair or administrative assistant for additional information.
 May be repeated, no limit.